 I'm a big believer in the idea that Montessori is for everyone.
-It's a philosophy which is ultimately meant to make the world a better place, originally inspired by Maria Montessori's observations of children who were living in poverty.
-Unfortunately, Western public education systems are slow to adapt and Montessori has been mostly privately-funded system in North American — meaning that the schools are often only available to those who can afford to pay out of pocket.
+It's a philosophy that is ultimately meant to make the world a better place, originally inspired by Maria Montessori's observations of children who were living in poverty.
+Unfortunately, Western public education systems are slow to adapt and Montessori has been a mostly privately-funded system in North America — meaning that the schools are often only available to those who can afford to pay out of pocket.

-One way to access Montessori is to incorporate it in the home.
+One way to access Montessori is to incorporate it into the home.
 Whether you work from home or away from home, there are ways to incorporate independence, freedom, and grace into the family's routine.

 Montessori materials don't have to be expensive (public educators, listen up).
 We've had great success with making our homework for our two-year-old son Jasper — in part with accessible and affordable Ikea materials.
 All this, and meatballs, too!

 Here are a few of our favorites:

 LATT weaning table and chairs.
-For under $25 bucks, we bought a mostly-solid wood table and chairs, and cut about 3 1/2 inches off all of the legs.
+For under $$ bucks, we bought a mostly-solid wood table and chairs and cut about 3 1/2 inches off all of the legs.
 Bonus: after making the cuts, David sanded down the leftover pieces to make some wooden blocks!
 We use this table to eat, create art and work of all kinds.
 I keep a little adult-sized stool under the table as well to allow Jasper to welcome adults to his table.

 AGAM junior stool.
 We want Jasper to feel independent in being able to join us at the dining table, and free to leave.
 We also want him to be safe when he's sitting at a height.
 We started out using a strap-on booster, and now that he's a confident climber and has the strength and balance to sit with minimal support, we're moving on to a junior stool that gets him to the height required.